ehwuts/Versuse3/readme.md

 =======
 Copyright (C) 2015, E. M.

-Redistribution, copying, and modification of the files within this project are as follows: none.
+Restrictions upon redistribution, copying, and modification of the files within this project are as follows: none.